ShreyaNayak7/ECE143_FinalProject/README.md

 * Saved_Data
     * This directory can include NumPy arrays and other forms of data that can be directly used in a Python program.

-## Future Citations for Future Downloaded Data in the Future "Downloaded_Data" Directory
+## Future Citations for Future Downloaded Data in the Future "Downloaded_Data" Directory: